 What it does

 Upload one long-form file — a podcast episode, webinar, interview, livestream recording, or talking-head video — and Clip Finder transcribes the spoken audio with Deepgram, then has Claude read the timestamped transcript and pick the moments most worth turning into a short.
 For each pick you get the start and end time, a one-line reason it's clip-worthy, a suggested on-screen hook, and a caption to post it with — written in your brand voice when you've filled out your brief.
 This saves you from scrubbing through an hour of footage hunting for the good 30 seconds.
-Important: the output is suggestions only.
-Clip Finder does not edit, cut, trim, or export video — you take the timestamps and hooks into your own editor (or hand them to an editor) to make the actual clips.
+You can optionally set a target clip length (30, 45, 60, 90, 120, or 180 seconds) before uploading so the picks are sized for the platform you're posting to — the page also shows each platform's approximate short-form length limit for reference.
+Once a run finishes, the uploaded file plays right in the browser and clicking any suggested clip plays just that segment, so you can hear or watch exactly what was picked before you cut.
+Important: the output is suggestions plus an in-browser preview — Clip Finder does not edit, cut, trim, or export video, so you take the timestamps and hooks into your own editor (or hand them to an editor) to make the actual clips.

 How to use it